 The History course is a fascinating, balanced mix of early modern and modern history.
 The course components allow students to consider and compare themes such as the role of ideas and individuals causing change in the structures of power and the suppression of opposition.
 We challenge and encourage students to develop a passion and enthusiasm for the topics studied.
-History is taught in an active and inspiring way making wide use of documentary evidence including books, film, propaganda posters, speeches and visual sources.
+History is taught in an active and inspiring way making wide use of documentarv evidence including books, film, propaganda posters, speeches and visual sources.
 We encourage a high level of student participation and we value the importance of class discussion and debate.
-To support Component 3, the department runs a biennial trip to Berlin, in conjunction with the German department where we visit the Sachenhausen Concentration Camp, Checkpoint Charlie and other historical sites.
-We also run a visit to London to support all units.
-We visit the Imperial War Museum, Churchill's war bunker and tour the Houses of Parliament and Westminster Hall.
+To support Component 3, the department plans to run a trip to Berlin, in conjunction with the German department where we will visit the Sachenhausen Concentration Camp, Checkpoint Charlie and other historical sites.
+We also hope to run a visit to London to support all units.
+We will visit the Imperial War Museum, Churchill's war bunker and tour the Houses of Parliament and Westminster Hall.